 Tarpon in freshwater take shelter in the deep and calmer and quieter places.
 Even though there are areas where the population is denser because there is more food or the area are more secure.

 In the Rama Garden Fishing Lodge, we are surrounded by rivers and lagoons with different characteristics which make the area an ideal habitat for the Silver King and other species.
 Whether you are fishing from the sea or in these rivers and Lakes Rama Garden Fishing Lodge is ready to help you to catch the Big Fish.

-Fresh Water Tarpon inhabit the river, creeks and lagoons of the jungle.
+Jungle Tarpon inhabit the rivers, creeks and lagoons of the jungle.
 Within the San Juan River, there are what we call bulls or cows; these Silver Beauties swim downstream to other channels.
 This is the place where you can find the Tapam.

 They even reach the Great Nicaragua Lake or channels that lead to Costa Rica.
 These specimens of Fresh Water Tarpon can easily surpass 200 pounds.
 Some of this fish remain here almost all year long and only go back to sea or to lagoons during the summer when it is dry.

 It is worth noting, that on average, the size of the jungle tarpon in the San Juan River & Rio Indio is extraordinary.
 The same happens with other types of tarpon that do not completely go upriver.
 The Atlantic Tarpon can live up to 70 or 80 years and they can grow up to two meters long.
 They also migrate twice a year.